docnetwork/Infra-as-code-challenge/README.md

 **Bonus Points** (not required at all) for *any* of the following:
 * Include some form of CI/CD pipeline code.
 GitHub Actions, Jenkins, or any other tool is fine.
 * Have the group of ASG's deliver said application via an ECS Cluster.
-* Create and use variables so this can be used in multiple builds
+* Create and use variables so this can be used in multiple builds.
-* Create a method to add linting or verifying that the code meets [Terraform style conventions](https://www.terraform.io/docs/language/syntax/style.html)
+* Create a method to add linting or verifying that the code meets [Terraform style conventions](https://www.terraform.io/docs/language/syntax/style.html).

 ## Submission
 Please [email a patch](https://thoughtbot.com/blog/send-a-patch-to-someone-using-git-format-patch) of your changes to the email address we sent you this challenge from.
 This allows us to see how you utilize git but ensures your submission isn't visible to everyone else.
 Pull Requests and Forks show everyone else your work.